Excited-State Quantum Chemistry on Qumode-Based Processors via Variational Quantum Deflation: Introduction

 Among the various hardware implementations for bosonic quantum computing, circuit quantum electrodynamics (cQED) platforms have emerged as particularly promising candidates~\cite{copetudo_shaping_2024}.
 These cQED processors utilize microwave resonators as qumodes coupled to superconducting transmon qubits, enabling precise control over the bosonic modes through native gate operations tailored to the harmonic oscillator structure.
 This architecture allows for potentially more compact state representations compared to qubit encodings, as the expanded Hilbert space dimensionality per physical mode can reduce circuit depth requirements for quantum algorithms~\cite{dutta_simulating_2025, dutta_simulating_2024}.

-To illustrate their use cases qudits and qumodes have been studied for various applications~\cite{wang_qudits_2020}, spanning molecular vibronic spectra calculations using analog quantum simulation~\cite{macdonell_predicting_2023} and digital techniques~\cite{wang_efficient_2020}, simulation of chemical quantum dynamics via single bosonic mode mappings~\cite{lyu_mapping_2023}, electronic structure theory calculations of ground-state bond dissociation on bosonic quantum devices~\cite{dutta_simulating_2025}, quantum phase estimation with higher-dimensional systems~\cite{parasa_quantum_2011, ye_quantum_2011}.
-Of particular interest to this work is the development of a framework for the implementation of the variational quantum eigensolver (VQE) algorithm on qumode-based devices~\cite{dutta_simulating_2025}.
-By establishing this framework, Dutta et al.~\cite{dutta_simulating_2025} open the door to further extensions of VQE for problems beyond ground state electronic structure calculations.
+Qudits and qumodes have been studied for a range of applications~\cite{wang_qudits_2020, dutta_simulating_2024}, including molecular vibronic spectra calculations via boson sampling~\cite{huh_boson_2015}, analog quantum simulation~\cite{macdonell_predicting_2023}, and digital techniques~\cite{wang_efficient_2020}, simulation of chemical quantum dynamics~\cite{lyu_mapping_2023, vu_computational_2025}, ground-state electronic structure calculations of bond dissociation on bosonic quantum devices~\cite{dutta_simulating_2025}, quantum phase estimation with higher-dimensional systems~\cite{parasa_quantum_2011, ye_quantum_2011}, and ansatz design for polaritonic chemistry across qubit, qudit, and hybrid qubit-qumode architectures~\cite{1l5j-dfh4}.
+Particularly relevant here is the framework for implementing the variational quantum eigensolver (VQE) algorithm on qumode-based devices established by Dutta et al.~\cite{dutta_simulating_2025}, which enables further extensions of VQE to problems beyond ground-state electronic structure.

-For molecular systems requiring information beyond the ground state, such as molecular spectroscopy or photochemistry, extensions of VQE that can access excited states become essential.
-One such extension is variational quantum deflation (VQD), which systematically calculates excited state energies by incorporating orthogonality constraints that penalize overlap with previously computed eigenstates, ensuring that the computed states are eigenstates of the molecular Hamiltonian~\cite{higgott_variational_2019}.
-This work explores incorporating this orthogonality constraint into the existing qumode-based VQE framework for electronic structure calculations.
-We thus introduce the qumode-based variational deflation algorithm (QumVQD).
-In doing so, we not only demonstrate the applicability of qumodes for excited-state electronic structure calculations but also establish a framework generalizable to other key quantum chemistry problems.
+For problems requiring information beyond the ground state, such as molecular spectroscopy or photochemistry, extensions of VQE that can access excited states become essential.
+Several such extensions have been developed for qubit-based algorithms, including orthogonality-penalty approaches like variational quantum deflation (VQD)~\cite{higgott_variational_2019}, subspace-search methods such as SSVQE~\cite{PhysRevResearch.1.033062}, and the quantum equation-of-motion (qEOM) approach~\cite{PhysRevResearch.2.043140}.
+Among these, VQD systematically targets excited states one at a time by augmenting the VQE cost function with orthogonality penalties against previously computed eigenstates, which constrains each variational search to the subspace orthogonal to lower eigenvectors~\cite{higgott_variational_2019}.
+This sequential structure makes VQD a natural starting point for a qumode-based excited-state framework, since it requires no modification to the underlying qumode ansatz beyond the addition of computing overlap penalties via quantum or classical methods.
+We thus introduce the qumode-based variational quantum deflation algorithm (QumVQD), extending the qumode VQE framework of Dutta et al.~\cite{dutta_simulating_2025} to excited states and establishing a framework generalizable to other key quantum chemistry problems.